-On May 16, Lockheed breaks ground on a second Pike County JASSM manufacturing facility, a 222,000-square-foot plant that joins a 160,000-square-foot missile-making factory that completed an earlier expansion in 2014.
+On May 16, Lockheed breaks ground on a second Pike County JASSM manufacturing facility, a 225,000-square-foot plant that joins a 160,000-square-foot missile-making factory that completed an earlier expansion in 2014.

-The original Pike County missile facility was established in 1994 “as a revolutionary production center, Lockheed’s most advanced type missile facility,” says Jason Crager, Lockheed’s site director for Pike County Operations.
-“We are the sole integrator of this (JASSM) weapon system,” said Crager of the Troy County facilities.
+The original Pike County missile facility was established in 1994 “as a revolutionary production center focused on manufacturing the most advanced tactical missiles to serve the missions of the company’s domestic and international allies,” says Jason Crager, Lockheed’s site director for Pike County Operations.
+“We are the sole integrator of this (JASSM) weapon system,” said Crager.

 The new facility that “will allow us to meet customer’s needs, the U.S. government, for increased quantity over the life of the program,” said Crager, increasing the total from “4,900 to 7,200 missiles.”
 The president’s 2020 budget proposal called for the increase, he added.

-Missile assembly at the new factory will begin in the third quarter 2020, ramping to full production in 2024.
-Employment will increase by 22 workers in the second year of operation and another 45 employees in the third year, in addition to the 522 workers Lockheed currently employs in Pike County.
+Missile assembly at the new factory will begin in the third quarter 2022.
+Employment will increase by 22 workers this year and another 55 employees in the third year, in addition to the some 500 workers Lockheed currently employs in Pike County.

 According to defense analysts, the JASSM is a large, stealthy long-range cruise missile that gives the U.S. military an edge for precise surprise attacks against targets well protected by enemy air defenses.
 The missile can strike more than 500 miles away.
 Estimated cost is $1.4 million each.